ritvikmath/jekyll-now/_posts/2017-8-3-Speed_Dating.md

 ---
 <a name="type"></a>

-# How Does Your Behavior Change as You Date More People?
+# Does Dating More People Change the Way You Think?

 Another angle we can study is that of date order.
 That is, suppose you go on ten speed dates through the night. **Are you any more likely to request a second date with the first person than the tenth person?** Perhaps the longer your night goes on, the less likely you are to request second dates because you've already met acceptable people.
 Or is it the opposite?
 Is it that you hold out for better people and so tend to reject your first few dates?
 The answer will surely vary by person, but **we are interested here in global behavior**.